An official website of the United States government.

 • Archives of the Center for Invasive Species Management

 • Montana State University.
+Extension.

 • The Center for Invasive Species Management closed in 2015.
 Archives of relevant materials are available here.

-• Mangold Lab: Invasive Plant Ecology and Management
+• Extension Rangeland Invasive Plant Management

 • Montana State University.
 Extension Service.